yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Unit

 ??? example  "Cannot move"
+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

 ??? example  "Double movement in [terrainFilter]"
 	Example: "Double movement in [Fresh Water]"

+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

 ??? example  "All tiles cost 1 movement"
+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

-??? example  "May travel on Water tiles without embarking"
+??? example  "May travel on Water tiles without embarking" Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

 ??? example  "Can pass through impassable tiles"
+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

 ??? example  "Ignores terrain cost"
+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

 ??? example  "Ignores Zone of Control"
+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

 ??? example  "Rough terrain penalty"
+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

 ??? example  "Can enter ice tiles"
+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

 ??? example  "Cannot enter ocean tiles"
 	Applicable to: Unit

-??? example  "May enter foreign tiles without open borders"
+??? example  "May enter foreign tiles without open borders" Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

 ??? example  "May enter foreign tiles without open borders, but loses [amount] religious strength each turn it ends there"
 	Example: "May enter foreign tiles without open borders, but loses [3] religious strength each turn it ends there"

+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Unit

 ??? example  "Never appears as a Barbarian unit"